sam-the-tutor/celo-dao-tutorial/README.md

 ```

-Next, we add a new function `addMember` which adds a new member to our DAO contract.
+Next, we add a new function `addMember()` which adds a new member to our DAO contract.
 It takes in two arguments;
-- `_address`: the address of the new member.
+- `_address`: the address of the new member
-- `_votingPower`: the voting power of the new member.
+- `_votingPower`: the voting power of the new member

 The function first checks that the;
--  caller of the function is the contract owner.
+-  caller of the function is the contract owner
-- given `_address` is not already a member.
+- given `_address` is not already a member

 It then increases the member count, creates a new `MemberInfo` struct for the new member, and adds it to the members mapping using the `_address` as the key and finally emits a `NewMember` event with the new member's address and voting power as parameters.